-What is the Trans-Pacific Partnership (TPP)?
+What is the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)?

-- Fully regional agreement: to facilitate the development of production and supply chains among TPP members, supporting a goal of creating jobs, raising living standards, improving welfare and promoting sustainable growth in member countries.
+- Fully regional agreement: to facilitate the development of production and supply chains among CPTPP members, supporting a goal of creating jobs, raising living standards, improving welfare and promoting sustainable growth in member countries.

 - Small- and Medium-Sized Enterprises.
-Commitments will address concerns that small- and medium-sized enterprises have raised about the difficulty in understanding and using trade agreements, encouraging small- and medium-sized enterprises to trade internationally.
+Commitments address concerns that small- and medium-sized enterprises have raised about the difficulty in understanding and using trade agreements, encouraging small- and medium-sized enterprises to trade internationally.

 - Living agreement: to enable the updating of the agreement as appropriate to address trade issues that emerge in the future as well as new issues that arise with the expansion of the agreement to include new countries.

 The CPTPP is open to accession by other countries, including the U.S. and other Southeast Asian nations, though the process may be lengthy due to the high standards included in the agreement.
 Beyond the existing signatories of the CPTPP in ASEAN, Thailand, Indonesia, and the Philippines have expressed interest in joining the CPTPP.
 Adding more economies to the CPTPP could multiply the benefits of the agreement.
 According to the Peterson Institute for International Economics, if Indonesia, Korea, Philippines, Taiwan, and Thailand entered the CPTPP, the benefits would increase three-fold.
 The addition of these five countries to the agreement would yield an estimated $449 billion per year in global income gains, in comparison to the $147 billion annual benefits generated by the current agreement.
 Increasing CPTPP membership would spur greater regional economic integration and supply chains across the Asia-Pacific region.